cpllab/rnng-incremental/README.md

 # Word-synchronous Beam Search with Fast-tracking for Recurrent Neural Network Grammars

-This repository implements word-synchronous beam search with fast-tracking (Stern et al. 2017; Hale et al., 2018) for Recurrent Neural Network Grammars (Dyer et al., 2016).
+This repository implements word-synchronous beam search with fast-tracking (Stern et al. 2017; Hale et al., 2018) for Recurrent Neural Network Grammars (Dyer et al., 2016), as well as an ablated RNNG model referred as "ActionLSTM" in Wilcox et al. (2019).
+The ablated model is implemented in `nt-parser/nt-parser-gen-action-only.cc`,  which only uses the encoder of the action sequence, similar to Choe and Charniak (2016).

 ## Set up the repository